 For older women who have decided to have children later in life, the combination of reproductive aging and the undesirable side effects of the OCP can have a devastating impact on natural fertility.

-If women are looking to give themselves the greatest opportunity of falling pregnant it is advisable that they start trying sooner rather than later and either avoid using the OCP or cease it as soon as possible as the Pill is like poison to natural fertility.
+If women are looking to give themselves the greatest opportunity of falling pregnant it is advisable that they start trying sooner rather than later and either avoid using the OCP or cease it as soon as possible.

 Falling pregnant is only one aspect of good reproductive health.
 The next challenge is for women to be able to carry a baby to full term and then breast feed, care for, love, grow and nurture a child from infancy into adulthood.

 Pre-conception care should be considered as part of preventative medicine, beginning up to 12 months prior to women consciously attempting to fall pregnant.

 To understand the importance of pre-conception health one might consider the analogy of a garden.
 Imagine that the lining of the uterus represents the fertile soil that provides the material foundation for seeds to germinate and grow into mature plants.

 Prudent gardeners know the importance of preparing, tilling and fertilising the soil long before they plant their crop.
 They understand that the nutrients contained within the soil provide the sustenance for the plants whole life cycle, not just germination.